R15L/fh-stock-service/README.md

 # Deno Finnhub-Supabase Stock Quote Service

+## Project Overview & Analysis (2024)

-This backend service fetches stock data from the Finnhub API and saves it to a Supabase table.
-It exposes an HTTP endpoint to trigger the fetch-and-save process.
+This backend service fetches stock and company data (primarily S&P 500) from the Finnhub API and saves it to a Supabase table.
+It exposes HTTP endpoints and batch scripts to trigger the fetch-and-save process.
 The frontend should fetch cached data directly from Supabase.

-## Features
+### Key Features & Structure
-- Deno HTTP server
+- Deno HTTP server and batch scripts
-- Fetches stock quotes from Finnhub
+- Fetches stock/company data from Finnhub
-- Upserts data into Supabase (`stock_quotes` table)
+- Upserts data into Supabase (`stock_overview` and `company_profile` tables)
 - Exposes `/refresh-quote?symbol=...` endpoint
 - Reads secrets from environment variables
 - CORS enabled for local development
+- Automated batch updates via GitHub Actions and Deno Deploy

+### Current State
+- **Stock sentiment/filings sentiment features have been removed.**
+- **User settings and Clerk integration are not present.**
+- Focus is on core stock/company data processing and automation.
+- Batch scripts and endpoints respect API rate limits (1-second delay per symbol).
+- Error handling and logging are present throughout.
+- `.env` and `.gitignore` are used for secret management.
+- No explicit tests or monitoring are present (recommended for production).

+---

 ## Requirements
 - [Deno](https://deno.com/) (v1.30+ recommended)